jrs53/geomesa-tutorials/geomesa-quickstart-hbase/README.md

 few small things:

 1.  establishes a new (static) SimpleFeatureType
-2.  prepares the Accumulo table to store this type of data
+2.  prepares the HBase table to store this type of data
-3.  creates a few hundred exmple SimpleFeatures
+3.  creates 1000 example SimpleFeatures
-4.  writes these SimpleFeatures to the Accumulo table
+4.  writes these SimpleFeatures to the HBase table
-5.  queries for a given geographic rectangle, time range, and attribute filter, writing out the entries in the result set
+5.  queries for a given geographic rectangle and time range, and attribute filter, writing out the entries in the result set

 The only dynamic element in the tutorial is the Accumulo destination; that is